The candles had been burning a long time.

 The 10 east opened before him and the city was on fire.

-Not metaphor.
 Not the fire of anger or the fire of injustice though those too.
 Real fire.
 Columns of it standing against the dark on both sides of the freeway, orange and rolling, the smoke blotting the stars.
-He drove between them.
+He drove through.
 The lanes were nearly empty.
-He held the wheel and watched the burning and did not stop because there was nowhere to stop and nothing to do and the fires did not care that he had just had dinner, what someone had brought him and he had drunk it anyway.
-Somewhere back there Goldman was wiping down tables and counting his tips and going home to whatever his life was or would be.
+He held the wheel and watched the burning and did not stop because there was nowhere to stop.
+No reason.
+The hills north were still safe.

 A man lay at the intersection of Florence and Normandie and no one came for a long time.

 That was years before.
-That was as it had always been.
+But had always been.